CALL TODAY FOR A FREE CONSULTATION (504) 525-5211

 - At stage 4, the cancer has spread to most areas of the body including nearby and distant organs, tissues, and lymph nodes.

 In 1993, Mr. Cueria founded the Cueria Law Firm, LLC, located in New Orleans, in order to focus on the representation of injured individuals, where his true passion is.
-Mr. Cueria uses his past experience to diligently advocate for the injured and disabled clients he now represents against the insurance companies.
+Mr. Cueria uses his past experience to diligently advocate for the injured and disabled clients he now represents against the insurance companies, including working as a New Orleans mesothelioma lawyer representing those afflicted by mesothelioma.

 At Cueria Law Firm, LLC, our team frequently handles a variety of personal injury and accident cases from start to finish.
-Our accomplished personal injury attorney worked as a defense attorney for insurance companies, and understands the tactics they use to justify their low-ball settlement offers.
-No matter what type of accident you or your loved one suffered an injury from, our team will take a dedicated and personal approach, ensuring you get the money you need to recovery.
+Our accomplished New Orleans mesothelioma lawyer worked as a defense attorney for insurance companies, and understands the tactics they use to justify their low-ball settlement offers.
+No matter what type of accident you or your loved one suffered an injury from, our New Orleans mesothelioma lawyer will take a dedicated and personal approach, ensuring you get the money you need to recovery.

 Speak with Our Team

 At Cueria Law Firm, LLC, we understand the financial stress that comes with being the victim of a personal injury accident.
-We offer a free consultation for any person who contacts our New Orleans office with a potential personal injury case.
+We offer a free consultation for any person who contacts our New Orleans mesothelioma lawyer with a potential personal injury case.
 We have no upfront retainer fees, and only collect our payment once we have successfully secured your settlement or trial award.
-Let our team at Cueria Law Firm, LLC, guide you down the path of recovery while handling each step of your case.
+Let our New Orleans mesothelioma lawyer at Cueria Law Firm, LLC, guide you down the path of recovery while handling each step of your case.